elizabeth-breslin/Coded-Bias/README.md

 ##### DataExplorationPlot.R:
 Run this program using R. It is recommended to open the R files in RStudio.
 Download the R files to your local computer and then open in RStudio to execute.

+##### all_race_train.py
+Run this program using python.
+It is recommended to open the py files in pycharm.
+Download the python files to your local computer and then open in pycharm to execute.

+##### white_train.py
+Run this program using python.
+It is recommended to open the py files in pycharm.
+Download the python files to your local computer and then open in pycharm to execute.

 ### Using Code:
 ##### DataExplorationPlot.R:
 With the proper packages installed (ggplot2) this R file can be run all at once.
 Run the script line by line or all at once.
 Running the script will produce a bar plot (see ImageCount.png in the FIGURES folder)

+##### all_race_train.py
+With the proper packages installed (sklearn.model_selection, shutil, tqdm, PIL, random) this pycharm file can be run all at once.
+Run the script line by line or all at once.
+Running the script will produce a logistic regression plot and test accuracy percentage.

+##### white_train.py
+With the proper packages installed (sklearn.model_selection, shutil, tqdm, PIL, random) this pycharm file can be run all at once.
+Run the script line by line or all at once.
+Running the script will produce a logistic regression plot and test accuracy percentage.

 ## Data Folder
 ### Data Collection Process: